wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 #### <a name="traits"></a>Traits

 The traits attribute contains one or more individual traits that, taken together, describe the behavior of an accessible user interface element.
 Because some individual traits can be combined to describe a single element, the element’s behavior can be precisely characterized.

+Here are some guidelines for using [accessibility traits](https://developer.apple.com/documentation/uikit/accessibility/uiaccessibility/accessibility_traits).

+- Use [`.link`](https://developer.apple.com/documentation/uikit/uiaccessibility/uiaccessibilitytraits/1620178-link) instead of `.button` if a button will show the Safari app.
+A transition to a separate app may not be immediately obvious to a VoiceOver user.
+VoiceOver speaking `”link”` instead of `”button”` helps with this.
+- Take advantage of opportunities to use [`.header`](https://developer.apple.com/documentation/uikit/uiaccessibility/uiaccessibilitytraits/1620170-header).
+Using the [rotor](https://support.apple.com/en-ca/guide/iphone/iph3e2e3a6d/13.0/ios/13.0), VoiceOver users can opt to _navigate by headers_.
+The presence of the `.header` trait helps the user understand the structure of the screen.

 #### <a name="hints"></a>Hints